keymanapp/ldml-keyboards-dev/docs/testing.md

 ### Backspace

 The backspace test tests the effect of pressing backspace.
 This is not done through undo, but exercises the backspace transforms and default backspace handling of the LDML engine.
 The test walks backwards through all the events.
-It presses backspace for each even it wants to go back and then retypes the keys for those events to try to recreate the current output.
+It presses backspace for each event it wants to go back and then retypes the keys for those events to try to recreate the current output.

 For example, in our test file, when testing the second event, the backspace test will first press backspace once and then retype the `[Shift C01]` and check the output.
 Then it will press backspace twice and retype `[C01] [Shift C01]` and check the output.